 STEP TWO: Find Out Which Union is Right for You

 To form a union on the job, you need the backup and hands-on help from the union you are seeking to join.
-If you don’t already know which union is most able to help you, find out more about the unions affiliated with the AFL-CIO by visiting their websites.
-Many of these websites enable you to contact the right person there directly to help you form a union.
+If you don’t already know which union is most able to help you, tell us about yourself and your job and we’ll connect you with an organizer who can support you and your coworkers in forming a union.

 STEP THREE: Get in Touch with a Union Organizer

 Union organizers assist employees in forming unions on the job to give them the same opportunity for dignity and respect, good wages and decent working conditions that union members already have.
-To get in touch with a union organizer, complete the form available from AFL-CIO.
+Get in touch with a union organizer.